Heslew/Final-Project-Serrona/Midterms /Activity - 1/README.md

 ---------------------------------------------------------------------

-* Implement Arduino digital outputs for IoT component control
+* Review Arduino as a device for IoT systems implementation
-* Apply digital signal concepts (HIGH/LOW) in sequential LED patterns
-* Understand timing control for visual signal flow demonstration
+* Discuss digital signals and its implementation in a Arduino circuit.

 ---------------------------------------------------------------------